timcowlishaw/enxaneta/documentation/working_notes/02_eav-data-model.md

 We're shooting for a kind of interactive, procedural "nomadic cathedral"; a data structure that through its design and constraints generates emergent and evocative meanings in dialogue (perhaps literally) with each individual querent.
 We want to enact the tarot's worldview procedurally; focusing, in particular, on the interplay of structure and openness.

-The program could "enact" OOO (???) by modeling the tarot system as a network of withdrawn yet interacting object-entities (???), decentring the querent as one object among many.
+The program could model the tarot system as a network of interacting object-entities (???), decentring the querent as one object among many.
 At the same time, we want to surface the rich symbolic resonances between cards, and using the system's semantic density to provoke, jostle, and interpellate the querent, eliciting self-reflection (yessssss).

 Querent.py can use this model to provide querents with a grounding in the tarot's core concepts and patterns, while empowering them to discover their own unique interpretations and associations.
 Queries and algorithms can highlight connections across the structured entities, surfacing insights and creative readings.
 The program becomes a tool for both learning the tarot's constraints and exploring its fluid interpretive potential, synthesising Bogost's and Jodorowsky's approaches.